Campo Sasso: A Regenerated Tuscan Farmstead in Chianti Classico

 For Pierre and Rebecca, however, the true objective extended far beyond architecture.

 Campo Sasso was conceived as a living demonstration of their broader philosophy.
 Pierre, an agronomist, oenologist, and descendant of generations of Roquefort cheese affineurs, envisioned a place where wine, olive oil, cheese, agriculture, and hospitality could coexist in a single narrative.
-Rebecca brought decades of experience introducing international travelers to Tuscany through Grape Tours, helping visitors discover the region through personal encounters rather than tourist attractions.
+Rebecca brought decades of experience introducing international travellers to Tuscany through Grape Tours, helping visitors discover the region through personal encounters rather than tourist attractions.
 Together, they sought to create a destination that celebrated authentic Tuscany while remaining firmly connected to contemporary life.

 One of the most symbolic elements of the regeneration was the creation of Campo Sasso’s cheese-aging cellar.
 Hidden beneath the house, the former storage space was transformed into a state-of-the-art affinage facility inspired by the natural caves of Roquefort.
 Temperature and humidity-controlled maturation rooms now allow cheeses to age slowly while visitors can experience tastings that connect Tuscany with Pierre’s French heritage.
 The cellar has become one of the defining features of the property and a tangible expression of the family’s belief that tradition should not be preserved behind glass but actively practiced and reinvented.